weimingtom/kurumi/README.md

 But it is the name of Java implementation (planning) for KopiLuaCompare, so it is still alive, just not synchronized.

 ## Target
-* Porting kopilua (https://github.com/gerich-home/kopilua) to Java and Golang, etc
+* Porting kopilua (https://github.com/gerich-home/kopilua) to Java

 ## History
 * 05:00 2017/4/17 : Importing kurumi_java.